Product May Have Been Discontinued

 Next, we’re always disappointed to find artificial coloring in any pet food.
 That’s because coloring is used to make the product more appealing to humans — not your dog.
 After all, do you really think your dog cares what color his food is?

 In addition, with the exception of copper, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

 And lastly, we also note the use of sodium nitrite, a controversial color preservative.
 Sodium nitrite has been linked to the production of cancer-causing substances (known as nitrosamines) when meats are exposed to high cooking temperatures.